Quickstart: Create a Windows virtual machine in Azure with PowerShell

 In the Windows Security window, select More choices, and then select Use a different account.
 Type the username as localhost\username, enter password you created for the virtual machine, and then click OK.

 You may receive a certificate warning during the sign-in process.
 Click Yes or Continue to create the connection

 To see your VM in action, install the IIS web server.
 Open a PowerShell prompt on the VM and run the following command:

 When done, close the RDP connection to the VM.

 With IIS installed and port 80 now open on your VM from the Internet, use a web browser of your choice to view the default IIS welcome page.
 Use the public IP address of your VM obtained in a previous step.
 The following example shows the default IIS web site:

 Clean up resources

-When no longer needed, you can use the Remove-AzureRmResourceGroup command to remove the resource group, VM, and all related resources.
+When no longer needed, you can use the Remove-AzResourceGroup cmdlet to remove the resource group, VM, and all related resources:

-In this quick start, you’ve deployed a simple virtual machine, a network security group rule, and installed a web server.
+In this quickstart, you deployed a simple virtual machine, open a network port for web traffic, and installed a basic web server.
 To learn more about Azure virtual machines, continue to the tutorial for Windows VMs.